juanparati/kohana-gmaps3/guide/gmaps3/using.md

 	$map->get_map([layer id])

 will display the map into [layer id].

-Remember add to your map layer style and minimum widht and height
+Remember add to your map layer a minimum width and height style.